 Currently, in the state of Indiana there are 23,851 children in foster care.
 Approximately 200 of those whose parents’ rights have been terminated remain un-adopted in state care.
 These children need Christian families to reach out to them and show them love.

 If you are considering adoption, Open Arms offers:

 Foster to Adopt.
 Open Arms offers home studies, training, counseling services and ongoing support for those who long to adopt a child in need through our foster parent training program.

 Open Arms has new foster parent training on Saturdays four times a year.
-Our next training is at Linton First Christian Church on Saturday January 25th.
-Please call Marcie at 812-659-2001 to RSVP.
+Please contact Marcie for more information.
 If you are unavailable for this training, we would be more than happy to set up a training to accommodate your needs.